MileHacker Logo

 • University Exchanges: Explore possibilities with local universities for short-term courses or cultural programs.

-• Geological Study: The unique geology of the Sengiley Mountains, with its chalk formations, draws students of earth sciences.
+• Geological Study: The one-of-a-kind rock formations of the Sengiley Mountains, with its chalk formations, draws students of earth sciences.

 • Language Immersion: Longer stays allow for Russian courses in a language plus entire cultural immersion.